 Be On The Lookout For Similar Legislation Coming From Other US States

 In all likelihood, California is blazing the trail for more US states to pass their own versions of the CCPA.
-Presently, nine different states are working on similar legislation, with additional states expected to join the consumer privacy rights movement as well.
+Presently, nine different states are working on similar legislation, with additional states expected to join the consumer privacy rights movement.

-Fortunately, being CCPA compliant will also likely reduce the workload in the event additional states pass similar consumer privacy standards.
+Fortunately, being CCPA compliant will also likely reduce the workload if additional states pass similar consumer privacy standards.

 A Brief Introduction To The California Consumer Privacy Act of 2018

 By now, you likely already know the gist of the CCPA.
 If not, we suggest reading the following articles:

 We’ll cover some of what these two resources include here in this article.
 But if you would like to take a more comprehensive look into the subject, they are excellent, in-depth supplements to your CCPA compliance research.

 The CCPA is a piece of legislation passed in California that sets specific standards and requirements for any business collecting personal data of California residents.
 It established and grants all California residents certain rights regarding how companies collect, store, and use consumer data.

 When writing this article, the massive CCPA bill is the strictest set of data privacy regulations in the entire United States.
 There are also presently 9 additional states working on passing similar legislation of their own.